-1Chatterjee: The Pennsylvania State University, University Park, PA, USA.
+1Chatterjee: The Pennsylvania State University, University Park, PA, USA and Centre for Policy Research, New Delhi, India.
 Email: sc20@psu.edu.
 Subramanian: Ashoka University, Sonipat, HR, India.
 Email: arvind.subramanian@ashoka.edu.in.
 This paper builds upon a contribution to the Peterson Institute for International Economics (PIIE) volume on US-India trade relations.
-We are grateful to colleagues at PIIE and seminar participants at Ashoka University, the Center for Policy Research Delhi, and the Institute for Economic Growth Delhi for comments, and to Abhishek Anand, Sajjid Chinoy, Rana Hassan, Pravin Krishna, Rohit Lamba, T.N.
+We are grateful to colleagues at PIIE and seminar participants at Ashoka University, the Center for Policy Research Delhi, and the Institute for Economic Growth Delhi for comments, and to Abhishek Anand, Sajjid Chinoy, Rana Hassan, Pravin Krishna, Rohit Lamba, Aaditya Mattoo ,T.N.
 Ninan, Dani Rodrik, Sutirtha Roy, Justin Sandefur, Harsha V. Singh, and Navneeraj Sharma, and especially Devesh Kapur for valuable discussions.
 Thanks are due to Christoph Lakner and Sajjid Chinoy for sharing data.
 And we are particularly grateful to Josh Felman for several discussions on this topic over many years and for detailed comments that considerably improved early drafts.